Ozaiy/Ozaiy/README.md

 - 👋 Hi, I’m @Ozaiy
-- 👀 I’m interested in Opensource & A.I
+- 👀 I’m interested in Software Development, Opensource & A.I
-- 🌱 I’m currently a A.I Premaster student at Science at VU
-- 📚 With a Bsc in Computer science
+- 📚 Bsc in Computer science